 - The project must be planned and carried out under the direct supervision of a veterinarian, designated supervisor, or qualified scientist as required by the OCSEF SRC , as defined on the form.

 - Vertebrate animal studies without this certification will not be allowed in the Fair for exhibition or judging.

-- NEW!
+- NEW for 2019!
 Because significant weight loss is one sign of stress, the maximum permissible weight loss or growth retardation (compared to controls) of any animal is 15%.
 Student researchers are expected to monitor regularly the health of their animals and record their weights.

 - All projects involving human subjects (including projects involving surveys and questionnaire) or data that came from human subjects with identifiable private information (e.g. names, addresses, birth date, phone number) must conform to the regulations listed here and on the Certification for Research of Human Subjects form.

 - Students must submit their completed Certification Form to the OCSEF Scientific Review Committee (SRC) BEFORE testing begins.